aaronbloomfield/pdr/labs/lab05/index.md

 1. For this lab, you will implement a Binary search tree, an AVL tree, and submit a brief lab report electronically via the submission system.
 2. Your report must be in PDF format!
 See the [How to convert a file to PDF](../../docs/convert_to_pdf.html) page for details.
 3. Files to download: [BinarySearchTree.h](code/postlab/BinarySearchTree.h.html) ([src](code/postlab/BinarySearchTree.h)), [AVLTree.h](code/postlab/AVLTree.h.html) ([src](code/postlab/AVLTree.h)), [AVLTree.cpp](code/postlab/AVLTree.cpp.html) ([src](code/postlab/AVLTree.cpp)), [TreePathTest.cpp](code/postlab/TreePathTest.cpp.html) ([src](code/postlab/TreePathTest.cpp)), [testfile1.txt](code/postlab/testfile1.txt), [testfile2.txt](code/postlab/testfile2.txt), [testfile3.txt](code/postlab/testfile3.txt).
 These files are contained in the postlab/ directory of the [code.zip](code.zip) file.
-4. Files to submit: AVLTree.h, BinarySearchTree.h, TreePathTest.cpp, Makefile, any other files needed to make your code compile, analysis.pdf (see the post-lab section for formatting details)
+4. Files to submit: AVLTree.h, BinarySearchTree.h, TreePathTest.cpp, Makefile, any other files needed to make your code compile (files such as AVLTree.cpp, BinarySearchTree.cpp, etc...), analysis.pdf (see the post-lab section for formatting details)

 ------------------------------------------------------------